gmail unsubscribeemail managementproductivity

 Never: Services that sell your data

-• Avoid Unroll.Me - sells your purchase data
+• Avoid Unroll.Me (it sells your purchase data)

 • Avoid tools with unclear privacy policies

-Understanding your legal rights helps you know when companies are breaking the law.
+Knowing your legal rights helps you spot when companies are breaking the law.

 All commercial emails must: